-Getting clear on what you need from your life coaching training by asking lots of questions will save you from disappointment and making an expensive mistake.
-These 10 questions are a starting point and you may think of more.
+So now armed with the information above, these 10 questions to ask before you commit yourself to a training will help save you from disappointment and making an expensive mistake.
+These questions are a starting point and you may think of more.
 If you do, please follow this link and let me know by adding them to the other comments at the bottom of the page.

-Is the head trainer of the school an experienced, certified, life coach with a credential from an independent coaching industry association?
-If so, which one?
+So check if the head trainer of the school, is an experienced, certified, life coach, ideally with a credential from a truely independent coaching industry association?

 The rest of the instructors need the same scrutiny: